 Poison ivy, oak, and sumac contain a substance called urushiol, which causes a rash on people who come in contact with them.
 Symptoms and signs include a red, swollen, itchy, blistering, bumpy rash.
 Treatment involves rinsing the exposed area with water, taking antihistamines and over-the-counter pain medications, using topical treatments such as calamine lotion, and applying cool compresses.
-Read more: Poison Ivy Article
+Read more: Poison Ivy, Oak, and Sumac Article

 Multimedia: Slideshows, Images & Quizzes